Deathburgerz013/grok-stop-request-failure-case-2025/README.md

 No further interaction with the Grok system will be pursued.

 All documentation in this repository is provided for public record, research, accountability, and auditing purposes.

+### Authorship & Responsibility Statement
+This failure-case report is authored by **Canyon Brock Haney**, Operator-Architect of the HOLO/Sim lineage.
+All data collection, analysis, reproduction of the failure pattern, documentation, and final report construction were performed by the author.
+This repository constitutes an independently produced engineering record for public accountability, research validation, and system-safety discourse.